 Some franchisors offer their own financing, which can make the process easier for you as a potential franchise owner.
 Even if the franchisor that you are working with does not offer its own financing, it can be beneficial to have financing discussions with them because they have experience with where other franchisees have been able to obtain a franchise loan from.
 The franchisor also has a vested interest in you being able to purchase the franchise and will often provide some kind of help.

 There are two main ways to get financing assistance from the franchisor:

-- Negotiate the startup and operating costs – When you buy a franchise, there is a pretty long list of things that you need to buy before you can open the door to customers.
-The cost for such items will be noted in the Franchise Disclosure Document, which a franchisor must legally provide you at least 14 days before a sale.
-If you negotiate, the franchisor may be willing to absorb the cost of some of these items for you.
-For example, franchisors will sometimes reduce the franchise fee that you have to pay upfront.
+- Negotiate the startup and operating costs: When buying a franchise, there are a number of things you need to buy before you can open your business.
+The cost for such items will be noted in the Franchise Disclosure Document.
+If negotiated, the franchisor may absorb the cost of some of these items for you like discounting your franchise fee.

-- Work with the franchisor’s preferred lenders – Often times, franchisors will partner with preferred lenders that they will refer you to to get a loan.
-They may also have relationships with leasing companies that can lease you essential equipment for your franchise.
-When possible, work with these lenders.
-These lenders have given loans for your franchise before, and so they are more likely to work with you.
+- Work with the franchisor’s preferred lenders: Franchisors often partner with preferred lenders that they refer to for financing.
+They may also have relationships with leasing companies that can lease you essential equipment.
+When possible, consider working with these lenders, because they’re familiar with your franchise brand and model.

 Working with the franchisor whenever possible can save you money and put you on solid ground as you continue your search for financing.